top of page

 None of these are conclusive, but all are worth a conversation.

 This is perhaps the most important thing schools can understand, and the hardest to act on.
-County lines gangs are effective recruiters precisely because they offer something many vulnerable young people are genuinely missing: status, protection, money, and a sense of belonging.
+County lines gangs are effective recruiters because they offer something many vulnerable young people are genuinely missing: status, protection, money, and a sense of belonging.

 This is why those being exploited may actively resist help.
 They may deny involvement, protect the people exploiting them, or disengage from professionals who try to intervene.
-This isn't obstruction, it's a predictable response to a carefully constructed psychological situation.
+This isn't obstruction; it's a predictable response to a carefully constructed psychological situation.
 Treating it as uncooperativeness is one of the most common mistakes that schools can make.

 County lines recruitment has moved significantly online.
 Social media platforms, gaming environments, and messaging apps are all used to build relationships with young people before any in-person contact occurs.
 A young person does not need to be "on the streets" to be at risk — they can be targeted from their bedroom.